comunica/sparqlee/README.md

 }
 ```

+### Extended Xsd Types

+Using this flag we can use `Overload function caching` and `Super type discovery`.
+This flag makes the type system more powerful and reliable.
+In most cases however the old system works perfectly.
+Using this experimental system makes sparqlee a bit slower but more reliable using type promotion for example.

 ### Overload function caching

 An overloadcache allows Sparqlee to cache the implementation of a function provided the argument types.
-This cache is only used when provided to the context.
+The cache is only used when setting the `enableExtendedXsdTypes` flag to true.
+When not providing a cache in the context, sparqlee will create one.
-It can speed up execution time significantly especially when adding evaluating a lot of bindings that mostly have the same types.
+The cache speeds up execution time significantly especially when evaluating a lot of bindings that mostly have the same types.
 This statement is backed up by the [integer addition benchmark](/benchmarks/integerAddition.ts).

 This cache can be reused across multiple evaluators.
 We don't recommend manual modification.

 ### Super type discovery

+This is a feature only available using when `enableExtendedXsdTypes` is active.

 The `getSuperType` allow a user to use custom types and define their super relationship to other types.
 Example: